 It’s not just tyres that breakdown due to sunlight your windscreen wipers may also have perished over the winter and these should be replaced with a new set.
 This is an easy thing to do but if you have any problems in this area your local motor parts retailer will probably do the job for you at no cost.

 One of the things that always seemed to be a problem for me, when my motorhome was mostly in storage, were the batteries, both house and engine.
 I remember driving 4 hours north only to arrive at my destination with a red light glowing at me telling me my house batteries were flat.

-Check that your fridge is running properly.
+Check that your fridge is running correctly.
 If it’s a gas fridge then obviously turn the gas on first and don’t forget to turn it off again once you have tested it.

 One thing that very rarely gets talked about is diesel bug, this is a bacterial growth that lives on diesel and grows more often in fuel tanks that have been left almost empty.
 If you do have the bug in your system it will clog your fuel filter as you drive starving the engine of fuel and causing a severe loss of power.
 There are treatments available from Repco/Supercheap etc. If in doubt a quick squirt of treatment could be a great idea.